Kitware/dive/docs/Dive-Desktop.md

 > Advanced troubleshooting

-If you're experience problems or have questions about DIVE Desktop, [contact us](index.md#get-help) and include the content from the settings page such as `Build Version` as well as your currently installed VIAME version.
+If you experience problems or have questions about DIVE Desktop, [contact us](Support.md) and include the content from the settings page such as `Build Version` as well as your currently installed VIAME version.

 It's also helpful to look in the debug console.
 Press ++ctrl+shift+i++ to launch the Dev Tools and look under the console tab.
 Errors and warnings will appear in red and yellow.
-You can right-click in the console area and click "Save As" to save the log file and [open a support ticket](https://discourse.kitware.com/c/viame-dive/17)
+You can right-click in the console area and click "Save As" to save the log file and [open a support ticket](Support.md)

 ![Debugging Desktop](images/General/desktop-debug.png)